josephRog/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+In order to get some simple statistics about the data set, I simply inspected the lengths of the different arrays comprosing the images using the python len() function.

 * The size of training set is 34799
 * The size of the validation set is 4410